TheAllSeeing/hpmor/README.md

   lualatex Volumes/hpmor-1.tex print # Generates print PDF for book 1
   ```

-### Proofread and Copyedited
+### Proofread and Copy-edited
   * American English (no britpicks)
   * Many typos fixed
   * Phrasing is sometimes edited to make more sense
   * Some small misquotes fixed
-  * Careful kerning, linebreaking
+  * Careful kerning & line-breaking to improve text flow
-  * Standartized date/time formats
+  * Standardized date/time formats
   * Consistent capitalization of various words
-  * Standartized and improved the way typography is used
+  * Standardized and improved the way typography is used
   to communicate meaning (e.g headline, parseltounge, shouting, etc.)
+  * Consistent usage of italics for emphasis and bold for extra emphasis (removing usages of caps lock for both)
-  * Removed some excessive use of caps lock and replaced it with italics or boldface when apropriate.
+  * Reduced some redundant usage of caps lock in general
+  * Italicized quotation marks of fully italicized quotations

 ### Made to be customized
   * The LaTeX code which generated the PDF is available at this repository
-and is thouroughly documented and organized.
+  and is thoroughly documented and organized.

   * Each book is generated based on a book template and a number of parameters
   that can be easily set by the user

   * The PSDs which were used to generate the covers are also available,
   and include many alternative designs in hidden layers (maintaining the
-same overall style).
+  same overall style), which are showcased in the wiki.

   * Each directory has its own README file detailing its purpose,
   so one can easily understand the structure if they wish to fork the repo.

-* The GitHub wiki contains detailed articles as to how to customi
+  * The GitHub wiki contains detailed articles as to how to customize
+  both the content and the covers

 ### A grand _Sources_ submodule
+  * Includes

 ## Compared to Other Versions